Powerlearnproject/se-day1-assignment-TeresiahWeru/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

+software engineering is a branch of computer science used for developing, testing and maintaining software.
+Importance
+Reliability- it ensures software performs as expected without bias especially for critical applications like healthcare ,finance.
+Efficiency - it helps to optimize developer workflow while maintaining high quality standards.
+Scalability and flexibility - it ensures that the system can handle an increased load without affecting performance.
+Security - implement protection practice like authentication, authorization and encryption to secure users information.
 Identify and describe at least three key milestones in the evolution of software engineering.

+Identify and describe at least three key milestones in the evolution of software engineering.

+mastering complexity
+Mastering process
+Mastering machine

 List and briefly explain the phases of the Software Development Life Cycle.